No really….What is keeping you from living the life you want to live? Is it fear?

-Whether we like to admit it or not, fear is something that comes up in our lives for all of us from time to time.
+Whether we like to admit it or not, fear comes up in all of our lives from time to time.

 Now, I am not talking about external fears – like spiders, thunderstorms, or being alone in the dark.
 I am talking about the deep-rooted, internalized fears, I like to call “false beliefs” or “blocks”, that we have made true over time, and have somehow found a way to shape the way in which we live our lives.
 Still confused?

-- FEAR of not letting go of things/behaviors that don’t serve me
+- not letting go of things/behaviors that don’t serve me

 Now that I have put that out into the open… I have found that the more attention I give to these fears, the more present they become in my life.
 The more present they become, the more convincing they sound.
-Overtime they become believable, and before I know it, they become a part of my reality… I have fallen victim to this so many times.
+Overtime they become believable.
+Before I know it, they become a part of my reality.
+I have fallen victim to this so many times.